-Knowing how to organize a hallway closet is the key to a clutter-free entryway.
-And, if it’s the place to put coats, shoes, bags, keys, and the mail, a well-organized hallway closet can help make getting in and out of the house a smoother experience – especially if there are kids involved.
+Organizing a hall closet effectively is the key to a clutter-free entryway.
+And, if it’s the place to put coats, shoes, bags, keys, and animal leashes, a well organized hallway closet can help make getting in and out of the house a smoother experience – especially if there are kids involved.

-Of course, a hallway closet could alternatively be the home of the vacuum and cleaning supplies, or a place for linens or other items for which there isn’t space elsewhere.
-But whatever you keep there, an interior designed for the contents is crucial so what you need is to hand quickly.
+Of course, a hall closet could alternatively be the home of the vacuum and cleaning supplies, or a place for linens or other items for which there isn’t space elsewhere.
+But whatever you keep there, efficient sorting and arranging of the contents is crucial to closet organization.

 Here’s the best expertise on how to organize a hallway closet to put together with your other hallway ideas for a space that looks elegant and welcoming and helps life at home run more smoothly.

-To create the right solution for a hallway closet, begin from a consideration of what you need to keep in there, like good hallway shoe storage.
-A great design ensures everything is easy for its owner to find and reach, and in good condition.
+When organizing a hall closet, begin from a consideration of what you need to keep in there, like good hallway storage ideas.
+A great design ensures everything is easy for its owner to find and reach, and all the items stored there remain in good condition.

-Before you think about how to organize a hallway closet, take a step back and think about the best way to use it.
+Before you decide on the strategy you’ll adopt for organizing a hall closet, take a step back and think about the best way to use it.

 It’s also important to think about who need to use the contents.
 ‘Identify who is interacting with the closets.
 If kids will be accessing, ensure essentials are at an appropriate height,’ say the pair.

-There’s another process that’s vital before you embark on the nitty-gritty of how to organize a hallway closet – and that’s tackling what’s already in there.
+There’s another process that’s vital before you embark on the nitty-gritty of organizing a hall closet – and that’s tackling what’s already in there by decluttering.

 ‘If you’re someone who has a hard time letting go of mementos, your kids’ old drawings or your own childhood belongings, move those items into a storage room or closet where they won’t monopolize your hallway closet’s limited open space.
 The decluttering process can be very tedious and time consuming, but it can score you a shelf or two for higher priority items.’

 There are likely items you can bid farewell to as well.
-‘Categorize by putting things like-with-like and sort for donate, garbage, must keep, and can go elsewhere in the home, say Ann Lightfoot and Kate Pawlowski, co-founders of Done & Done Home.
-‘Once those decisions have been made and everything that’s going back into the front hall closet really does need to live there and there’s some thing that you use it will be much easier to organize it.’
+‘Categorize by putting things like-with-like and sort for donate, garbage, must keep, and can go elsewhere in the home, say Ann Lightfoot and Kate Pawlowski, co-founders of Done & Done Home (opens in new tab).
+‘Once those decisions have been made and everything that’s going back into the front hall closet really does need to live there and is something that you use it will be much easier to organize it.’

-A well thought-out hallway closet interior can win you a whole lot of extra space.
+A well thought-out hallway closet interior paired with a genius closet organizer can win you a whole lot of extra space.

-‘When designing the perfect hallway wardrobe, we first prioritize long hanging space for coats, shoes below (there are lots of organisation options to choose from such as fixed rails and pull-out drawers) and we include a top shelf which is a great space for sports bags that can otherwise clutter a hallway floor,’ says Phillipp Nagel, Director of Neatsmith, which creates and installs bespoke wardrobes.
+‘When designing the perfect hallway wardrobe, we first prioritize long hanging space for coats, shoes below (there are lots of organization options to choose from such as fixed rails and pull-out drawers) and we include a top shelf which is a great space for sports bags that can otherwise clutter a hallway floor,’ says Phillipp Nagel, director of Neatsmith (opens in new tab), which creates and installs bespoke wardrobes.

 ‘Then, if space allows and to maximize that which is available, double hanging rails are great for smaller coats/jackets and allow you to fit in twice as many items.